Running WRF¶

 The primary numerical integration program

-The following instructions are specific to the “3-D Baroclinic Wave Case,” but the directions may generally be applied when running other idealized cases, as well (making modifications where necessary).
-All commands are issued in a terminal window environment.
+The following instructions apply to the “3-D Baroclinic Wave Case,” but can be adapted for other ideal cases.
+Commands are issued in a terminal window.

 Move to the test case directory.